INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/business analytics/week 01/README.md

 13. *Which is not part of plotting?*

     A. Line graph
-    B. Giger
+    B. ogive
     C. Leaf chart
     D. None
-    *Answer:* B. Giger
+    *Answer:* B. ogive
-    ("Giger" is not a standard plotting method.)
+    ("ogive" is not a standard plotting method.)

 14. *Dependent variable is otherwise called:*